touraye/under-doz/content/module-10-object-oriented-programming.md/c-principles-object-oriented-programming.md

 2. **Inheritance:**

-   1. **Definition**: Inheritance allows a new class (subclass or derived class) to inherit the properties and behavior (methods) of an existing class (superclass or base class).
-The subclass can also add its own properties and methods or override the methods of the superclass.
+   1. **Definition**: Inheritance allows a new class (subclass or derived class) to inherit the properties and behavior of an existing class (superclass or base class).
+The subclass can also add its own properties and behaviors or override the behaviors of the superclass.

    2. **Purpose**: This principle promotes code reusability and establishes a natural hierarchy between classes.